Let's Talk About Test... Dorian Meijs

 Dorian Meijs,Test manager

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite we like to hear the various views on testing and what occupies a test manager or test coordinator.
 Meet Dorian Meijs, test manager at the Koning Willem I College in Den Bosch.

 Dorian, can you tell us more about yourself?